Amended by the Green Party of Kansas City, Missouri General Membership at its monthly membership meeting held in Kansas City, MO on September 5, 2019.

-F. The Communications and Outreach Officer is the coordinator of the Communications and Outreach Committee and is this committee’s representative on the CC.
-The Communications and Outreach Officer shall ensure that the duties of the Communications and Outreach Committee are met.
+F. The Outreach Officer is the coordinator of the Outreach Committee and is this committee’s representative on the CC.
+The Outreach Officer shall ensure that the duties of the Outreach Committee are met.

 G. The Local Chapter Representative shall serve as the representative from the chapter to the Missouri Green Party’s State Coordinating Committee.
 The Local Chapter Representative can also be any of the members of the CC, including one of the Co-Coordinators.
 The representative is chosen by a majority vote at a General Meeting.
 The Local Chapter Representative is a non-voting member of the CC.